-You can now configure a "white list" of allowable classes when you use Java deserialization.
-You should consider creating a white list if you accept messages with serialized java objects from untrusted sources.
+You can now configure a "allowed list" of allowable classes when you use Java deserialization.
+You should consider creating an allowed list if you accept messages with serialized java objects from untrusted sources.
 See Java Deserialization for more information.

 JSON MessageConverter